Endpoints currently available

 Accuracy:

-As accurate as an OECD 201 study (in terms of finding true toxicity)
+As accurate as an experimental OECD 201 study (in terms of finding true toxicity)

 95%-Confidence Intervals

-Note: In certain studies on algae the test substance may be lost due to metabolisation or adsorption by the algal cells.
-The iSafeRat® value will equate to the ErC50 (or NOEC) value obtained in a study where the substance was maintained over the whole study whether or not this can be achieved experimentally.
+Note: In certain studies on algae the test substance may be lost due to metabolisation, volatility of the test substance or adsorption by the algal cells.
+The iSafeRat® value will equate to the ErC50 (or NOEC) value obtained in a study where the substance is maintained over the whole study period whether or not this can be achieved experimentally.

 Chronic fish toxicity

-iSafeRat® fishEC10 study can test 32d-chronic toxicity on fish (in mg/L) of a substance
+iSafeRat® fishEC10 study can accurately predict the experiemntal result obtained from a Guideline 32d-chronic toxicity on fish (in mg/L) for multiple structural groups

 Study/studies replaced and value reported: